Mary Dimke: Federal judicial service

 In November 2015, she was named as a United States magistrate judge for the United States District Court for the Eastern District of Washington to succeed Judge James Hutton.
 She was sworn in on January 14, 2016, by Judge Richard C. Tallman.

 On August 5, 2021, President Joe Biden nominated Dimke to serve as a United States district judge of the United States District Court for the Eastern District of Washington.
-Dimke was nominated to the seat held by Judge Rosanna M. Peterson, who assumed senior status on October 1, 2021.
+Dimke was nominated to the seat being vacated by Judge Rosanna M. Peterson, who subsequently assumed senior status on October 1, 2021.
 On October 20, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On December 2, 2021, her nomination was reported out of committee by a 16–6 vote.
 On December 18, 2021, the United States Senate invoked cloture on her nomination by a 47–23 vote.
 That same day, her nomination was confirmed by a 47–23 vote.
 Dimke received her commission on December 21, 2021.
 She was sworn into office by Chief Judge Stanley Bastian later that day.